GSA/site-scanning-documentation/scans/status.md

 #### Stakeholders
 * api.data.gov - Discover open APIs for inclusion in https://api.data.gov/ for cost savings and improved public services
-* OMB - Automates a part of the compliance review for OMB M-17-06 and M-13-13 (Has an inventory been published in the correct location?).
+* OMB - Automates a part of the compliance review for OMB M-17-06 and M-13-13.

-#### Secondary Scans

-* x.gov/developers
-* developer.x.gov
-* developers.x.gov

-### x.gov/digitalstrategy/
+### x.gov/digitalstrategy

 #### Summary